-A Vatican court has convicted Italian Cardinal Angelo Becciu, 75, of several counts of embezzlement and sentenced him to five years and six months in jail.
-Cardinal along with nine other defendants awaited verdict in the historic Vatican fraud trial case on Saturday.
-Along with embezzlement, cardinal was charged with abuse of office and trying to induce a witness to give false testimony.
+Cardinal Angelo Becciu, 75, along with nine other defendants await verdicts in the historic Vatican fraud trial case.
+With the two-and-a-half year corruption trial concluded on Satuday, cardinal’s fate is set to be decided soon.
+Italian cardinal Becciu is charged with embezzlement, abuse of office and trying to induce a witness to give false testimony.

-The panel of three lay judges of the Vatican's criminal court retired at 11.30 am (Rome time) to consider its verdicts on Saturday.
+The panel of three lay judges of the Vatican's criminal court retired at 11.30 am (Rome time) to consider its verdicts.
 Reading a note of thanks to lawyers and the media, Court President Giuseppe Pignatone termed the trial as "particularly complex".

 In 2016, Becciu had moved to another Vatican post, the Secretariat of State felt it was being deceived by Mincione and turned to another financier, Gianluigi Torzi, for help in squeezing Mincione out and buying the rest of the building.